flatcar-archive/flatcar-docs/docs/_index.md

 shipped through an immutable filesystem and includes automatic atomic updates.

+### Getting Started

+If you're new to Flatcar and if you're looking for a brief introduction on getting Flatcar up and running, please have a look at our [quickstart guide][quick-start].

 ### Installing Flatcar

 Flatcar Container Linux runs on most cloud providers, virtualization